apulbere/crop/README.md

 For full example and to see all the capabilities of the library checkout the `crop-test` module within this project, which contains integration tests and demonstrations of the library features.

+---

-* Zero dependency means that the library does not bring any additional dependencies apart from those required by JPA itself.
+\* **Zero dependency** means that the library does not bring any additional dependencies apart from those required by JPA itself.
 It uses Spring Framework for testing purposes only, and is not shipped with the library.

+**Note:** The `crop-test` module is disabled by default to keep the build lightweight.
+To build it:
+- **Locally:** Use `mvn clean install -Pwith-tests` to explicitly enable the test module
+- **In CI/CD:** The workflow explicitly activates the profile using `-Pwith-tests`